GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 Error Code|Error Message | Reason/Description
 ----------|--------------|-------------------
-401|Please provide valid Authorization Email & API Key |	API Key and/or Authorization Email is required 401|Encountered error authenticating user.Invalid JWT provided | Invalid Authorization Email provided 401|Insufficient privileges to retrieve system account profile as the given organization is invalid |	Invalid Organization ID provided
-400|Error processing POST request |	Invalid JSON format provided 400|$.data: is missing but it is required |	Request JSON is empty 400|"$.requestType: does not have a value in the enumeration [archive_request, unarchive_request, publish_request, update_publish_request, cancel_request, uncancel_request]" ] |	Request Type must be valid for operation
-404|Please provide Opportunity id	| Invalid Opportunity ID provided 401|Insufficient privileges to retrieve system account profile as the given organization is not part of the approved FH hierarchy	| Office ID provided is not authorized for system account
-401|Insufficient privileges to edit opportunity |	Account does not have appropriate privileges to edit opportunity 403|This opportunity cannot be published.
-Auto 15 archive type is not allowed for this opportunity type |	Archive type = auto 15 archive type is not allowed for type “u” Justification and Authorization sections
+200|Succesfully Submitted | Successful Operation
+400|Error processing the request | Invalid JSON format provided 400|primeEntityInformation is required | primeEntityInformation is empty 401|Encountered error authenticating user.Invalid JWT provided | Invalid Authorization Email provided 401|Please provide valid Authorization Email & API Key | API Key and/or Authorization Email is required 401|Insufficient privileges to perform the operation |	Account does not have appropriate privileges to perform the operation 403|You dont have permission to access this resource | Forbidden 404|Requested URL not found	| Not found 405|Insufficient privileges to edit opportunity | Validation exception 500| Internal Server Error please try after sometime | Internal Server Error 501| Invalid request |Not Implemented

 <p><small><a href="#">Back to top</a></small></p>